AlbertLanne/ProductionMonitoringMysql/README.md

 * [useful link](#useful-link)

-#  Attention this documentation is not finish like the projects.
-This repo as translate in English but some parts can be in French.

 ---

 ## About The Project
 | High school Paul Cornu | BTS Systèmes Numériques  | Session 2020 |
 | -------- | -------- | -------- |
 | 9 Rue Paul Cornu, 14100 Lisieux | Option A Informatique et Réseaux | Session 2020 |